top of page

 Through research, collaboration, and advocacy-oriented strategies, we work to shape public policy and educate justice system stakeholders.

 MCYJ is dedicated to ensuring kids have equitable access to qualified legal representation in the juvenile justice system.
-We will continue to advocate for the passage of House Bill 4630, allowing the Michigan Indigent Defense Commission to set specific standards for youth defense, require specialized training for attorneys representing juveniles, and add a youth expert to the commission.
+We will continue to advocate for the Michigan Indigent Defense Commission to set specific standards for youth defense, require specialized training for attorneys representing juveniles, and add a youth expert to the commission.
+Click here to learn more about this legislation.

 In December of 2023, a comprehensive juvenile justice reform bill package was signed into law by Lt.
 Governor Gilchrist.
 This bill signing marked a historic day in Michigan for juvenile justice reform.
 MCYJ is dedicated to supporting the implementation of this transformative reform throughout Michigan.